dev-allenk/react-use-middleware-hook/README.md

 //middleware.js
 import * as actions from "./actions";

-//middleware function accepts a payload which dispatched from an action, and returns a new payload or triggers a different action. const getPost = async postId => {
+//middleware function accepts a payload which dispatched from an action,
+//and returns a new payload or triggers a different action. const getPost = async postId => {
   try {
     const res = await fetch(